-NOTE: Distance (A) between top and bottom chain should be kept at 11-12 in.
-(27.9 - 30.5 cm) measured from the centerline of chains.
+NOTE: Distance (A), shown in Figure 7-20, between top and bottom chain should be kept at 11-12 inches (27.9 - 30.5 cm), measured from the centerline of chains.

-- Tighten the jam nuts on the adjusting rods, and be sure the adjusted apron chain does not contact the lifter wheels.

-8. Close and secure the access door before starting the machine.
+- 7. Tighten the jam nuts on the adjusting rods, and be sure the adjusted apron chain does not contact the lifter wheels. - 8.
+Close and secure the access door before starting the machine.

-NOTE: Machines with rubber paddles have zero spacers installed on the lower apron shaft (see Figure 54).
-Machines with plastic paddles have 4 spacers installed on the lower apron shaft with additional spacers included in the hardware kit.
+NOTE: Machines with rubber paddles have zero spacers installed on the lower apron shaft.
+Machines with plastic paddles have four spacers installed on the lower apron shaft, with additional spacers included in the hardware kit.